Five Fantastic Food Fairs!

 (Photo by Alexis Lamster)

-1. Hester Street Fair (Saturdays from April through October, plus a holiday market daily in December; regular location is the corner of Hester St. and Essex St., Manhattan (Subway: F/J/M/Z (Delancey St.) or F (East Broadway)), holiday market is at 29th Street and 6th Avenue, Manhattan (B/D/F/M (34th Street), N/R (28th Street), 1 (28th Street))).
+(Subway: F/J/M/Z (Delancey St.) or F (East Broadway), holiday market is at 29th Street and 6th Avenue, Manhattan (B/D/F/M (34th Street), N/R (28th Street), 1 (28th Street).

-The Hester Street Fair, on the historic grounds of an old pushcart market from a hundred years ago, curates a mix some of the city’s top vendors, mixing food and shopping, with many offerings seen nowhere else.
-Known particularly for one-item specialists — Bibingka-esk, for instance, serving traditional Filipino desserts, or BiteMe mini cheesecakes — the Hester Street Fair has launched a number of vendors who went on to start food trucks or open brick-and-mortar restaurants.
+The Hester Street Fair, on the historic grounds of an old pushcart market from a hundred years ago, curates a mix some of the cityโ€™s top vendors, mixing food and shopping, with many offerings seen nowhere else.
+They’re known particularly for their specialties like Bibingka-esk, traditional Filipino desserts, or BiteMe mini cheesecakes.
+The Hester Street Fair has launched a number of vendors who went on to start food trucks or open brick-and-mortar restaurants.
 The non-food vendors sell handmade candles, soaps, and jewelry.

 Hester Street